 How to Do a Name Change on Green Card

-If your name has legally changed since the issuance of your Permanent Resident Card (green card), you can update your green card by filing Form I-90, Application to Replace Permanent Resident Card.
+10 years is a lot of time between green cards.
+Marriages, divorces and other life events can result in a name change.
+If you have legally changed your name since the issuance of your Permanent Resident Card (green card), you can update your green card by filing Form I-90, Application to Replace Permanent Resident Card.
 Check “Yes” when asked if your name has legally changed since USCIS issued your most recent card.
 USCIS will require evidence submitted with Form I-90 such as the marriage certificate or divorce decree.
 USCIS will issue your new green card in your new legal name.

 What is a legal name change?

 Marriage and divorce are two of the most common reasons for a name change on a green card.
 However, legal name changes are possible for a variety of reasons.
 In order to use a new name on immigration documents, including a green card, you must have legal proof that your name has changed.
 You must submit a copy of the original court order reflecting your name or a copy of your original marriage certificate, divorce decree, birth certificate, adoption decree, passport or applicable court documents, etc. Legal name change documents submitted as evidence of a name change must have been registered with the proper civil authority.